London Zoo: Giants of the Galápagos

 Giants of the Galápagos was opened in 2009 to coincide with the 200th birthday of Charles Darwin, and is home to three female Galápagos giant tortoises named Dolly, Polly and Priscilla.
-The exhibit features a large indoor area, with a heated pond and underfloor heating, while the outdoor paddock has been designed to mimic the tortoise's natural environment and features two heated pools, one of which is a naturalistic clay wallow.
+It includes a large indoor area with a heated pond and underfloor heating, while the outdoor paddock has been designed to mimic the tortoise's natural environment and features two heated pools, one of which is a naturalistic clay wallow.

 The Attenborough Komodo Dragon House

 London Zoo's Komodo dragon enclosure was opened by Sir David Attenborough in July 2004.
 The zoo used to own two Komodo dragons, a female named Rinka and a male named Raja.
 Raja was filmed in his exhibit for an action sequence in the 2012 James Bond film Skyfall.
 A new male dragon called Ganas (one of the parthenogenic hatchlings from Chester Zoo) moved to London in 2015 after the previous dragons died.
 Their enclosure is designed to resemble the dragon's natural habitat of a dry river bed, and sounds of Indonesian birds are regularly played into the enclosure.
+The house also displays a yellow-headed water monitor in a separate enclosure.

 Tiny Giants

-Tiny Giants, formerly called B.U.G.S.) is an exhibit featuring invertebrates and fish.
+Tiny Giants, formerly called B.U.G.S., is an exhibit featuring invertebrates and fish.
 It is held in a building called The Millennium Conservation Centre, and the building displays over 160 species, including western honey bees, leafcutter ants, emperor scorpions, golden orb weavers, Madagascar orb weavers, Mexican redknee tarantulas, bird-eating spiders, desert locusts, moon jellyfish, partula snails and many others.

 It also features a large coral reef aquarium with corals and over 200 reef fish.
 The Millennium Conservation Centre aims to be environmentally friendly, constructed from materials requiring little energy to produce, and generating its heating from the body heat of both the animals and visitors.
-In May 2015, an exhibit called In With the Spiders opened in the exhibit as Europe's first and only spider walkthrough exhibit.
-It houses many different types of spiders including one of the United Kingdom's most endangered animals, the fen raft spider. as well as golden orb weavers.
+In May 2015, an exhibit called "In With the Spiders" opened in the exhibit as Europe's first and only spider walkthrough exhibit.
+It houses many different types of spiders, including one of the United Kingdom's most endangered animals, the fen raft spiders, as well as golden orb weavers.